dokku/dokku/docs/deployment/logs.md

 ### Docker Log Retention

 Docker log retention can be specified via the `logs:set` command by specifying a value for `max-size`.
-Log retention is set via injected docker options for all applications, but is also available via a trigger for alternative schedulers.
+Log retention is set via injected docker options for all applications, but is also available via the `logs-get-property` trigger for alternative schedulers.

 ```shell
 dokku logs:set node-js-app max-size 20m